JOB MARKET PAPER:

 Credit line drawdowns by firms reduce a bank’s regulatory capital ratio.
 Using the Austrian Credit Register, we provide novel evidence that during the 2008-09 financial crisis, capital-constrained banks managed this concern by substantially cutting little-used credit lines.
 Controlling for a bank’s capital position, we also find that greater liquidity problems induced banks to considerably cut little-used credit lines over 2008-09.
 These results suggest that banks actively manage both capital and liquidity risk caused by undrawn credit lines in periods of financial distress, but thereby reduce liquidity provision to firms exactly when they need it most.

-(joint with Steven Poelhekke; submitted to The Economic Journal)
+(joint with Steven Poelhekke; under review)